creditstretcher/handbook/how-we-work-remotely.md

 **All communication and material must be in English**

-### Managers of one

-Managing at CreditStretcher is a part-time occupation, next to being involved with doing the work itself.
-This means we rely on everyone at CreditStretcher to do a lot of self-management.
-People who do this well qualify as managers of one, and we strive for everyone senior or above to embody this principle fully.

-That means setting your own direction when one isn't given.
-Determining what needs to be done, and doing it, without waiting for someone to tell you to.
-A manager of one will spend their time well when left to their own devices.
-There's always more work to be done, always more initiatives to kick off, always more improvement to be had.

-We do not tolerate micromanaging.

 ### Video calls
 Some issues are just better discussed over video chat and feel free to setup meetings if you feel it's necessary.